dstanesc/FluidPatterns/apps/concurrent-editing-notification-light/README.md

 Although highly efficient, current approach is impractical for complex applications as lacks good encapsulation.

-The solution leverages:
+The solution leverages undocumented and possibly evolving _PropertyDDS_:
-- Undocumented and possibly evolving _PropertyDDS_ internal API.
+- internal API.
-- Undocumented and possibly evolving _PropertyDDS_ serialization format.
+- serialization format.
+- internal state transitions

 For the same reason the solution lacks portability.